fbpx

 • what do we know about the end users and their expectations?
 How will the product delight them?

 We do much more than just ask questions; we offer the benefit of considerable design and engineering expertise to our clients to ensure that they get a fully considered design from day one.
-The objective is simple: to go through the design & engineering churn to arrive at the best solution when it is easiest, cheapest and quickest to do so.
+The objective is simple: to air all inputs so that the best solution can be identified as early as possible in order to save both time and money.

 Concept generation & selection

 Once the design criteria have been established, we move onto the concept design stage.
-Often this starts as a pen and paper exercise before moving onto CAD, and usually involves consideration of many ideas.
+Often this starts as a pen and paper exercise before moving onto CAD, and usually involves consideration of several candidate ideas.

 Critically, we engineer at this Concept stage using the very latest CAD, FEA and CFD design, analysis and verification tools to ensure that the concept meets all specified design criteria such structural integrity, thermal performance, mass constraints etc. This ensures that the concept is “sound” and allows us to pick a “winner” very early in the project, reducing on-going development time considerably.
 Our Concept Ready review is a major milestone, at what point the manufacturing process are selected and supply-chain is identified and engaged.
 It is at this early point in the process that the manufacturing costs, tooling costs and lead-times can be determined, thus de-risking the development programme.